-Sometimes it is a challenge to blend nice cream with a traditional blender or food processor.
-It's happened to me as well.
+Sometimes blending nice cream with a traditional blender or food processor is a challenge.
+It’s happened to me as well.
 Here are some tips to help if you run into this challenge.

 - Cut the bananas into small pieces.
 This will make it easier for the blender to blend.

 - Allow the bananas to warm up for a few minutes, and try again.
-For me, this is a process of trying, waiting, and repeating until the bananas were at the right temperature.
+This is a process of trying, waiting, and repeating until the bananas were at the right temperature.

 - Use a wooden spoon to stir around the bottom of the blender to loosen any chucks stuck in the bottom.